Emiri Katō

 Emiri Katō (加藤 英美里, Katō Emiri) is a Japanese voice actress and singer.
 At the 2nd Seiyu Awards, she won Best New Actress with her roles in Powerpuff Girls Z as Momoko Akatsutsumi/Hyper Blossom and Lucky Star as Kagami Hiiragi.
 She also shared a Best Singing Award with the rest of the Lucky Star girls for the theme song "Motteke!
 Sailor Fuku".
-At the 6th Seiyu Awards, she won Best Supporting Actress with roles such as Kyubey in Puella Magi Madoka Magica, Kiko Kayanuma in Darker than Black, and Mey-Rin in Black Butler.
-She and fellow voice actress Kaori Fukuhara were in a duo music group called Kato*Fuku, which sang theme songs for When Supernatural Battles Became Commonplace and Kato*Fuku released three albums from 2012 to 2015, and disbanded in 2016.
-She left 81 Produce in February 2022, and has since transferred to Stardust Promotion.
+At the 6th Seiyu Awards, Katō won Best Supporting Actress with roles such as Kyubey in Puella Magi Madoka Magica, Kiko Kayanuma in Darker than Black, and Mey-Rin in Black Butler.
+Katō and fellow voice actress Kaori Fukuhara were in a music duo called Kato*Fuku, which sang theme songs for When Supernatural Battles Became Commonplace.
+Kato*Fuku released three albums from 2012 to 2015, and disbanded in 2016.
+Katō left 81 Produce in February 2022, and has since transferred to Stardust Promotion.